-‘Legend of the Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral
+‘Legend Of The Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral

 Enemy In The Shadows

-Since the beginning of the Legend of the Blue Sea, Dae Young was identified as the reincarnation of Joon Jae’s greedy enemy in his previous life.
+Since the beginning of Legend of the Blue Sea, Dae Young was identified as the reincarnation of Joon Jae’s greedy enemy in his previous life.
 Dae Young was the one who orchestrated a plot to overthrow Kim Dam Ryeong in the past so he could go out to sea to find the golden-tailed mermaid.
 Prior flashbacks painted him as the greatest evil, however, someone even crueler may be lurking in the background.

 When Dae Young went through hypnosis to see what happened in the past, he saw that someone else killed the couple at sea.
 The same man went after Dam Ryeong’s friend in the past.
-Meanwhile, in the present timeline, Joon Jae’s friend and his father’s trusted advisor, Manager Nam got a visit from Chi Hyun.
+Meanwhile, in the present timeline, Joon Jae’s friend and his father’s trusted advisor, Manager Nam, got a visit from Chi Hyun.
 Chi Hyun figured out that Manager Nam had an accident because he knew that Seo Hee was involved with Dae Young.

 In an effort to protect his mother, Chi Hyun removed Manager Nam’s life support.
 Dae Young immediately pulled him out of the scene to protect him.
-Dae Young gave him a scolding and told him to keep his hands clean and just enjoy the life handed over to him.
+Dae Young gave him a scolding and told him to keep his hands clean and just enjoy the life handed to him.
 From previous revelations, Chi Hyun is probably Dae Young and Seo Hee’s son.
 Given the link between the past and the present timeline, there is enough evidence to speculate that Chi Hyun is Dam Ryeong’s secret enemy who followed him to the present timeline.
-The face of this cunning enemy could be unmasked in the Legend of the Blue Sea episode 16.
+The face of this cunning enemy could be unmasked in Legend of the Blue Sea Episode 16.

 A Tragic Love